 Who can resist strawberries?
 They are delicious, romantic and full of healthy benefits.
 They are not only rich in vitamin C, that per se has already a hosts of health benefits, including anti-aging, cardiovascular ad immune and liver health, but they contain a family of phyto-nutrients called flavonoids which have added health benefits including anti-inflammatory and anti-oxidants properties.

 I use full fat natural yogurt rather than Greek yogurt, because the natural one has half of the fats of the Greek, so if you trying to watch your weight, or are not very tolerant with saturated fats like me, it is a better option.
 I would stay clear from fat-free ones as they are usually processed and have chemical additives and sugar added to make them more palatable.
 I normally choose the Yeo Valley organic natural yogurt for its creaminess, taste and easy availability.

 The same apply for the maple syrup: use the organic ones, as this a guarantee that they are the least processed as possible and they maintain the traces of nutrients they naturally have.
-You only need few drops of maple syrup to add sweetness and flavor, which is good for those on a low sugar diets.
-I currently use the Duchy organic maple syrup from Waitrose.
+You only need few drops of maple syrup to add sweetness and flavour, which is good for those on a low sugar diets.
+I currently use the Duchy organic maple syrup from Waitrose

 A classic in the wellness world, this unusual combination of ingredients can bring you a lots of micro-nutrients which include anti-oxidants, anti-inflammatory and host of vitamins, healthy fats & minerals.

 The idea of cacao and avocado may seems odd at the beginning, but I can assure that it delicious provided that are well mixed.
 Simply mash and avocado, add 2-3 teaspoons of raw cacao powder and a teaspoon of honey or maple syrup, blend, refrigerate and the mousse is done!